Ibuprofen/IndustrialCraft-Installer/README.md

 A small bash script to automate the installation of the IndustrialCraft mod for Minecraft.

-Still crude and only tested with OS X Mountain Lion.
+Still crude and only tested with OS X Mountain Lion with Minecraft 1.4.7.

 Installation